renaissance-publishing/renaissance/content/chapters/05-languages.md

         settlements in Islandholme).
       - Group HHED

-  - Islander: common language on the Haven Isles, influenced by Islander Elvish and Weal.
+  - ~~Islander~~ Islander Skinned: common language on the Haven Isles, influenced by ~~Islander Elvish~~ Ashen and Weal.

-      - Islander is a language commonly spoken on the Haven Isles; it is a derivative of Weal, though it has borrowed heavily from the disordered synthesis of elven languages that is Islander Elven.
+      - ~~Islander~~ Islander Skinned is a language commonly spoken on the Haven Isles; it is a derivative of Weal, though it has borrowed heavily from the disordered synthesis of elven languages that is ~~Islander Elven~~ Ashen.
+      - Group HHED

+  - Islander Furred: language commonly spoken by the Halflings and Gnolls of the Haven Isles.

+      - Islander Furred is synthesis of Haven Gnollish, Cqik and Commownealth Standard that is slowly replacing both Haven Gnollish and Cqik as a first-language among Haven Isles' Gnolls and Ratfolk.
       - Group HHED

   - Keillou: the language of the Shade Elves.